 Near the end of this page is link to an Old Name to New Name translation table.

-After a search for what were once facilities, residences and stores which were owned or inhabited by Jews right before the Holocaust in Hungary are narked after a search with small colored circles.
+What were once facilities, residences and stores which were owned or inhabited by Jews right before the Holocaust in Hungary may be searched.

 Small markers are needed to reduce "business" of the map since often many data points need to be shown, sometimes close to 200.